 The main purpose of Phase IV (2015/16) is to expand on the identified avenues for possible harmonisation and to create a draft generic regional cross-border tourist guide training framework which will outline aspects of a tourist guiding course/syllabus which can be used as a base line across the Southern African region.
 This phase also aims to provide brief guidelines to facilitate the operation of a cross-border tourist guide accreditation and registration system.
 Pending final approval from the NDT, this draft framework will be discussed with key tourism stakeholders in the South African provinces and will be adapted accordingly.
-It will then be taken to all of South Africa's neighbouring countries for their input.
-After the consultation process, a generic regional cross-border tourist guide training and accreditation framework will be developed which will have the potential to be introduced as a regional tourist guiding training programme for Southern Africa.
-This will have the potential to align the tourist guide profession and consequently enhance the tourist experience within the SADC region.
+It will then be taken to all of South Africa's neighbouring countries for their input.7 After the consultation process, a generic regional cross-border tourist guide training and accreditation framework will be developed which will have the potential to be introduced as a regional tourist guide profession and consequently enhance the tourist experience within the SADC region.
 This then could contribute to harmonised tourist guiding in Southern Africa.

-$^{\rm 8}$ This fieldwork is dependent on the xenophobic situation within the region.
+7 This fieldwork is dependent on the xenophobic situation within the region.